 Merino wool is a natural fiber that is soft, non-itchy, odor-resistant, and water-resistant.
 It’s also a very good insulator, even when wet, making it a great choice for hikers.

-Synthetic fabrics are made from polyester or nylon and they are quick-drying, durable, and inexpensive.
-The downside of synthetics is that they are not as good at insulating when wet and they can retain odors more than merino wool.
+Synthetic fabrics are made from polyester or nylon, and are quick-drying, durable, and inexpensive.
+The downside of synthetics is that they are not as good at insulating when wet, and they can retain odors more than merino wool.

-In the end, it’s up to you to decide what type of fabric is right for you.
-Both have their own advantages and disadvantages so choose what’s best for your needs.
+Ultimately, it’s up to you to decide what type of fabric is right for you.
+Both have their own advantages and disadvantages, so choose what’s best for your needs.

 Why Is It Called a “Clothing System”

-This term is used to describe how all the different pieces of clothing work together to keep you comfortable on the Appalachian Trail.
+This term describes how all the different pieces of clothing work together to keep you comfortable on the Appalachian Trail.

-Each piece has its own function and they all work together to provide the optimum level of comfort and protection.
+Each piece has its function, and all work together to provide the optimum level of comfort and protection.

 For example, a base layer might be a lightweight merino wool shirt that keeps you warm and dry, while an outer layer might be a waterproof rain shell that protects you from the elements.

-A good clothing system will have a variety of different layers that can be added or removed as the weather changes.
+A good clothing system will have various layers that can be added or removed as the weather changes.
 This allows you to adjust your level of comfort to match the conditions.